 Should we ban personal AI accounts entirely for work tasks?

-Anything touching company data — including data you would call non-confidential — needs to run through enterprise accounts, not personal ones.
+Anything touching company data — including data you'd call non-confidential — needs to run through enterprise accounts, not personal ones.
 Enterprise accounts disable training-data opt-in and give you a baseline audit trail.
 A blanket ban on personal AI use creates resentment and is unenforceable.
 The cleaner line: company data goes through company accounts.
 Personal AI tools, on personal devices, on personal time, for personal productivity, are not your problem.

 Who owns the discovery program — IT, security, or HR?